Clifton Mansion is Prime Example of Historic Preservation

 Senator Cardin’s bill -- Creating American Prosperity through Preservation (“CAPP”) Act -- would expand the Historic Tax Credit (HTC) program to include smaller restoration projects and encourage the greater use of energy-efficient improvements in historic preservation projects.

-Since 1976, federal tax benefits to encourage historic preservation have leveraged more than $90 billion of private-sector investment ($5 of private investment for every $1 of HTC) to preserve and rehabilitate more than 37,000 historic properties, including the creation of over 185,000 housing units, of which over 75,000 are low and moderate-income units.
-Nationwide, since 1978 these tax benefits have created more than 2 million jobs.
+Since its creation in 1976, the Historic Tax Credit program has leveraged more than $90 billion of private-sector investment ($5 of private investment for every $1 of HTC) to preserve and rehabilitate more than 37,000 historic properties, including the creation of over 185,000 housing units, of which over 75,000 are low and moderate-income units.
+Nationwide, since 1978 the program has created more than 2 million jobs.
 In Maryland, the HTC program has created more than 18,700 jobs from 2001 to 2011.

 · WHAT: Senator Cardin unveils bill to create jobs by making it easier to restore historic properties